kiagnose/kiagnose/README.md

 A vendor creating a checkup should provide:
 1. Checkup's documentation (what it does, how to configure it, what are its output, etc).
 2. A checkup image.
-3. A yaml file containing the ClusterRole objects, required by the checkup.
+3. A yaml file containing the following objects required for the checkup's execution:
+ - A ServiceAccount object
+ - Role object(s) - optional
+ - RoleBinding object(s) - optional
+ - ClusterRole object(s) - optional
+ - ClusterRoleBinding object(s) - optional

 > **_WARNING:_**
 > 1. One should make sure a trustful checkup is used.
 > 2. It is up to the cluster administrator to **ALWAYS** check the checkup's **image** and **permissions** **BEFORE** applying them and running the checkup.
-Kiagnose will **AUTOMATICALLY** bind these permissions to the checkup instance.
+Kiagnose will **AUTOMATICALLY** use the user-supplied ServiceAccount for granting permissions to the checkup instance.

 ### Installation Steps
 1. Make sure the checkup's image is accessible to your cluster.